 The MOX Project HFE program function for design review resides in Engineering, however, the HFE program activities cross-matrix the MOX organization, as needed.
-The chain of authorities and responsibilities for the HFE program flow down from the MOX Project Manager, to the Vice President of Engineering, to the Manager of Electrical, Instruments and Controls (Electrical/I&C), to the Lead Engineer (LE) for Electrical Group, to the Responsible Engineer (RE) for Human Factors Engineering.
+The chain of authorities and responsibilities for the HFE program flow down from the MOX Project Manager, to the Vice President of Operations, to the Vice President of Engineering, to the Manager of Electrical, Instruments and Controls (Electrical/I&C), to the Lead Engineer (LE) for Electrical Group, to the Responsible Engineer (RE) for Human Factors Engineering.